 We all want to help our egg-layers lay the best eggs and know the best ways to take eggcellent care of our feathered friends.
 It's essential that you've got the right expertise you need to raise happy, healthy chooks.
 Did you know 67% of chicken keepers surveyed experienced a chicken health or behaviour issue in the first 12 months that they didn’t know how to handle?

 But don’t worry!
 Our feathered friends over at Chickenpedia have created a Chicken Healthcare Course.
 It is a comprehensive online course that includes everything you need, including what to look for in an unhealthy chicken and how to support your egg-laying hens to optimal health.

 In order to get a frequent, fresh supply of eggs, keepers need to look after the chickens that lay them.
 There can be multiple issues that are stopping your ladies from laying which is stressful for them and for you!
 Don’t worry though – the eggsperts at Chickenpedia have cracked it once again!
 Their Eggs in Your Basket course will help you, help your ladies lay successfully.
 Discover crucial information to keep your chickens happy, healthy, and frequent layers.
 All your egg questions will be answered in this extensive course.
 From double yolkers, to soft shells, not eggs, to odd eggs, Chickenpedia cover it all!

 All of their courses are really well structured and filled with vital knowledge, which is why I highly recommend them to all of my readers!
-So, check out Chickenpedia today and use my discount code (BOKBOK50) to get 50% off!
+So, check out Chickenpedia today!

 If you are interested in reading about more way you can get more eggs from your laying hens, simply click here.